chmelvv/JavaProgramming24HourTrainer/all/src/unit07/readme.md

 	Take	a	look	at	its	direct	known	subclasses.

 # Homework
 - [x]
 * Complete	the	assignments	from	the	Try	It	sec8ons	for	Lessons	13.
-* You’re	selling	bikes	online	and	have	one	truck	to	deliver	bikes.
+* Youâ€™re	selling	bikes	online	and	have	one	truck	to	deliver	bikes.
 Create	a	cmd	app,	where	the	user	can	select	a	bicycle	model	and	the	quantity.
-If	requested	quantity don’t	fit	in	your	truck,	throw the	TooManyBikesException	and	display	the	meaningful	 message	to	the	user.
+If	requested	quantity donâ€™t	fit	in	your	truck,	throw the	TooManyBikesException	and	display	the	meaningful	 message	to	the	user.

 # Addi8onal	Reading
 - [ ] http://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html